How to Order Your Montana Driving Record

 To simplify the process of getting your driving record, you can place your order online.
 By easily ordering your driving record online, you will receive the most up-to-date information in a shorter time frame.
 Your driving record will include your driver’s license status, violation convictions (including DUIs), endorsements, restrictions and administrative actions that are associated with your drivers license and reportable in your state, according to its policies.
 Accidents and points will only show if applicable based on your state.
 Your driving record can only be ordered from a state where you have been issued a license.

 2. By Phone

-Driving records can also be obtained quickly and conveniently by calling 1-855-874-3790.
-A customer service agent will help you through the process so that you can easily order a copy of your driving record today.
+Driving records can also be ordered quickly and conveniently by submitting your request by phone.
+Requesting your driver record by phone is as simple as submitting your order online, as you only have to provide certain pieces of information and payment for the driving record fee.
+Simply call 855-874-3790, and a customer service agent will help you through the process so that you can easily order a copy of your driving record today.

 What is on my Montana driving record?

 Depending on the type of driving record and where you purchase it, your Montana driving record may provide either a partial or complete outline of your personal MT driving history.
 If you order your driving record directly from the Montana Department of Justice, it will contain: